Jan 9 • 1HR 40M

 Lars Doucet - 01:25:36:

 I think it's more politically feasible than we think.
-I think it just right now has low salience.
-And if more people start talking about it, I think it's going to make a lot of sense, especially if it's pitched as property tax reform.
-Like right now in Texas, you know, you have people who are trying to abolish property tax, which will turn this state into California like that.
+I think it just has low salience right now and if more people start talking about it, I think it's going to make a lot of sense.
+Especially if it's pitched as property tax reform.
+Like right now in Texas, you have people who are trying to abolish property tax, which will turn this state into California like that. *snaps fingers*

 Dwarkesh Patel - 01:25:55: